jonaskello/tslint-immutable/README.md

 ## Background

-In some projects it is important to not mutatable any data, for example when using Redux to store state in a React application.
+In some projects it is important to not mutate any data, for example when using Redux to store state in a React application.
 Moreover immutable data structures has a lot of advantages in general so I want to use them everywhere in my applications.

 I originally used [immutablejs](https://github.com/facebook/immutable-js/) for this purpose.
 It is a really nice library but I found it had some drawbacks.
 Specifically when debugging it was hard to see the structure, creating JSON was not straightforward, and passing parameters to other libraries required converting to regular mutable arrays and objects.
 The [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) project seems to have the same conclusions and they use regular objects and arrays and check for immutability at run-time.
 This solves all the aformentioned drawbacks but introduces a new drawback of only being enforced at run-time.
 (Altough you loose the structural sharing feature of immutablejs with this solution so you would have to consider if that is something you need).